rakeshcusat/logrotate/README.md

 Example Playbook
 ----------------

-Setting up the logrotate configuration for apache2.
+Setting up the logrotate configuration for apache2 and tomcat.

     logrotate_configs:
         - name: apache2